-I. Background
+Background

 - 1. The transition of the development status of countries is a lengthy process that can take even decades.
-IFAD reassesses lending terms on an annual basis, and has developed a transition methodology involving a phasing-out/phasing-in period over the replenishment cycle based on objective criteria for countries moving from more concessional terms to less concessional terms.
+IFAD reassesses lending terms on an annual basis, and has developed a transition methodology involving a phasing-in/phasing-out period over the replenishment cycle based on objective criteria for countries moving from more concessional terms to less concessional terms.
 This approach allows marginal changes in the base criterion (i.e. GNI per capita) to stabilize before financing terms are hardened.
 Under this approach, financing terms for each country will be revised formally once per replenishment cycle.
-Reversals from less to more concessional terms will continue to be applied on an annual basis unless immediate application is called for due to the specific circumstances of the case. - 2.
+Reversals from less to more concessional terms will continue to be applied on an annual basis. - 2.
 This mechanism was proposed in the Approach to a Transition Framework EB 2017/122/R.34, which was approved by the Executive Board in December 2017.
 The objective of this technical note is to: - (a) Provide a more detailed overview of the mechanism; - (b) Present a comparison with other international financial institutions' (IFIs) practices; - (c) Estimate related financial implications; - (d) Provide a legal viewpoint on the introduction of the new mechanism; - (e) Consider accounting and loan administration matters including billing and reporting; - (f) Provide a summary of risk management considerations related to the mechanism including aspects related to transparency; - (g) Provide a summary of the above points.

-II.
 Overview of mechanism